watmough/adjust/README.md

 Bugs/Issues: There is very little error checking, as this is really just a personal tool
-No conmfiguration except by editing additional attributes into the ~/.adjustments configuration file.
+No configuration except by editing additional attributes into the ~/.adjustments configuration file.
 If you want to run it as a normal user, you'll likely need to change the owner / permissions to SUID.